Buses

 Note how the first vehicles' trolley arms are lowered, and the concertina gates which prevent pedestrians from walking between the two vehicles.
 Since these photographs were taken Riga has replaced these multiple-unit 'rigid' buses with articulated buses.

-click me for video A short film showing some multiple-unit trolleybuses (as well as some trams) in Riga has been placed on the 'YouTube' file-sharing website and can be watched (in a new window) by clicking the projector icon or the link below.
+click me for video A short film showing some multiple-unit trolleybuses (as well as some trams) in Riga has been placed on the ‘YouTube’ film / video website and can be watched (in a new window) by clicking the projector icon or the link below.
 The film comprises of a few different sets of images, all hand held, and all of the 'snapshot' variety, as I was not sure whether I should have been filming at all.
 At one time I was stopped when filming the trams, so I had to be very careful.

 http://www.youtube.com/watch?v=fGiVhbPAgnE.